zilliztech/zdoc/reference/api/restful/Vector/insert.md

 import RestHeader from '@site/src/components/RestHeader';

 Inserts one or more entities into a collection.
+You can add a maximum of 100 entities at a time.
+To insert large volumn of data, you are advised to use [the bulk-insert API](https://docs.zilliz.com/docs/data-import).

 <RestHeader method="post" endpoint="https://{cluster_endpoint}/v1/vector/insert" />